ray-project/ray/doc/source/internals-overview.rst

 An Overview of the Internals
 ============================

-In this document, we trace through in more detail what happens at the system level when certain API calls are made.
+In this document, we overview the internal architecture of Ray.

 Connecting to Ray
 -----------------